HassanAlsabeh/stayInn_mobile/README.md

 ## Start the app

+After creating android and ios apps in the appcenter and initializing firebase account for your app you can start the setup.

 First you should run `./configure-app.sh` to enter the name and bundle Id for the new app.

 then to start the development server run `nx serve react_native_standards`.
 Open your browser and navigate to http://localhost:4200/.
 Happy coding!